-Three major incidents in late October and early November 1989 are indicative of the deteriorating environment, and laid a basis for the subsequent offensive and counter-attacks.
-They also show the potential for misunderstanding that exists in many of these incidents.
+Three major incidents in late October and early November 1989 were indicative of the deteriorating environment, which led up to the subsequent guerrilla offensive and government counter-attack.
+The incidents demonstrate the potential for misunderstanding and mistrust that exists between various parties in the conflict.

-The first incident was the FMLN's October 30 catapult bomb attack on the Army High Command (Estado Mayor) which killed one civilian and wounded 14 persons, but missed the intended target, a meeting of the Army's top commanders.
-Salvadoran security forces charge that the materials for the catapult bombs used in the attack were assembled on the grounds of the Anglican (Episcopal) Church and its social service agency CREDHO on October 29, before being moved to a shopping center where they were launched the next day.
+Catapult Bomb Attack on Military High Command.
+The first incident was the FMLN's October 30 catapult bomb attack on the Army High Command (Estado Mayor) which killed one civilian and wounded 14 persons, but missed the intended target, a meeting of the Army's top commanders.3 Salvadoran security forces charge that the materials for the catapult bombs used in the attack were assembled on the grounds of the Anglican (Episcopal) Church and its social service agency CREDHO on October 29, before being moved to a shopping center where they were launched the next day.
 Father Luis Serrano Lorente and seven other members of the Anglican Church were arrested on November 20, 1989 for their involvement in the incident and their cases are still pending.
 According to the Americas Watch report, one church employee seems to have been involved in permitting the church grounds to be used, and pursuant to the pastoral privilege of confidentiality Father Serrano decided not to inform the authorities when he subsequently learned of the church member's involvement.
+4

-&lt;sup>2 For more detail see, Americas Watch, Carnage Again, pp. 19-28.
+2 For more detail see, Americas Watch, Carnage Again, pp. 19-28.